virto-network/website/docs/whitepaper.md

-providers, with the collected fees they are expected to maintain a minimum required server infrastructure to serve the market they wish to target, to serve larger geographical and more densely populated areas, more infrastructure or staked capital will necessary, a mechanism that could incentivize the creation of more smaller markets instead of bigger ones.
+providers, with the collected fees they are expected to maintain a minimum required server infrastructure to serve the market they wish to target, to serve larger geographical and more densely populated areas, more infrastructure and support from token holders is necessary, a mechanism that could incentivize the creation of smaller markets instead of bigger ones.

 For every trade within the system, a minimal **system fee** is charged to secure the network and prevent abusive usage.
 Besides, a certain percent of the